-We are told frequently in the Old Testament of God appearing visibly to man and speaking with him face to face.
-Yet we read in Exodus that, when Moses desired to behold the Lord in all His glory, He replied: "Thou caust not see My face; for there shall no man see Me and live."
+We are told frequently in the Old Testament of God appearing visibly to man, and speaking with him face to face.
+Yet we read in Exodus that, when Moses desired to behold the Lord in all His glory, He replied, "Thou canst not see my face; for there shall no man see me and live."
 How are the apparent contradictions to be reconciled?
 Spiritualists reconcile them by their knowledge of the countless ministering spirits which constantly watch over earth, and ceaselessly pass to and fro on the errands of the Master of spirits.
-Such, clothed in a material form, may have executed God's commands regarding Adam. wrestled with Jacob, and were seen by him in trance, a cending and descending between heaven and earth. appeared to Abraham as, towards evening, he sat in the door of his tent.
-Such delivered Lot from the destruction which impended over the cities of the plain.
-Such carrie the commands of God to His servant Moses, guided th Moses to the presence of the Egyptian king, and wrough by means of the powers accorded to them, the whole the wonders related in the Pentateuch.
-By spirits lil these was Gideon prompted to his mission of deliveranc By such spirits was the mighty host of Sennacherib d stroyed.
-To the beholding of these spirits were the eye of Elisha's servant made equal when the Syrians songl the life of his master.
-"And when the servant of the man of God was risen early, and gone forth, behold a hor encompassed the city both with horses and chariots.
-An his servant said unto him, 'Alas! my master! how sha we do?'
-And he answered, 'Fear not, for they that t with us are more than they that be with them.'
-Au Elisha prayed, and said, 'Lord, I pray thee, open his eye that he may see.'
-And the Lord opened the eyes of th young man, and he saw; and behold the mountain wa full of horses and chariots of fire round about Elisha."
+Such, clothed in a material form, may have executed God's commands regarding Adam.
+Such wrestled with Jacob, and were seen by him, in trance, ascending and descending between heaven and earth.
+Such appeared to Abraham as towards evening, he sat in the door of his tent.
+Such delivered Lot from the destruction which impended over the Cities of the Plain.
+Such carried the commands of God to his servant Moses. guided that Moses to the presence of the Egyptian King, and wrought, by means of the powers accorded to them, the whole of the wonders related in the Pentateuch.
+By spirits like these was Gideon prompted to his mission of deliverance.
+By such spirits was the mighty host of Sennacherib destroyed.
+To the beholding of these spirits were the eyes of Elisha's servant made equal when the Syrians sought the life of his master.
+"And when the servant of the man of God was risen early, and gone forth, behold, a host encompassed the city both with horses and chariots.
+And his servant said unto him, Alas, my master! how shall we do?
+And he answered, Fear not: for they that be with us are more than they that be with them.
+And Elisha prayed, and said, Lord I pray thee open his eyes that he may see.
+And the Lord opened the eyes of the young man; and he saw; and, behold, the mountain was full of horses and chariots of fire round about Elisha."

-We have here a striking proof that the human eye ca be made to perceive spirits.
-I see no room for sceptice cavilling or explaining away.
-The prophet prayed tha his servant's eyes might be opened, and God opened then so that this Israelite saw the glories of the spiritual being around.
-"Clairvoyant" he would have been termed in on own day, and, as such, ridiculed by the scientific men wit whom that word is another term for dreamer.
-But th particular story I have quoted is from writings all European churches hold to be sacred.
-It requires to be accepte or rejected in its entirety.
-Professing Christians must admit that the eye of man can occasionally behold spiritnal beings, or condemn the Hebrew chronicler as the narrator of a circumstantial lie.
+We have here a striking proof that the human eye can be made to perceive spirits.
+I see no room for sceptical cavilling, or explaining away.
+The prophet prayed that his servant's eyes might be opened, and God opened them, so that this Israelite saw the glories of the spiritual beings around.
+"Clairvoyant" he would have been termed in our own day, and as such, ridiculed by the scientific men with whom that word is another term for dreamer.
+But the particular story I have quoted is from writings all European Churches hold to be sacred.
+It requires to be accepted or rejected in its entirety.
+Professing Christians must admit that the eye of man can occasionally behold spiritual beings, or condemn the Hebrew chronicler as the narrator of a circumstantial lie.